Jilong-Jerome/sociality-in-spiders-dead-end/README.md

 Due to changes in the version of genome in NCBI, the matched gene annotation file (in gff3 format) and corresponding genome assemblies that is originally used in ["The Genomic Consequences and Persistence of Sociality in Spiders"](https://genome.cshlp.org/content/35/3/499) are avaible at this shared [google drive](https://drive.google.com/drive/folders/16fIrBR4WrqV_NZBOF8aL6mcuzGkkhM9E?usp=sharing)

-The data include 6 species
+The data include genome reference fasta and annotation files of 6 species

 DUM:	*Stegodyphus dumicola*